 - They Trust your company

-You can imagine that your leader need to be a pretty good actor to knowingly sell lies and still manage to bring people to align with the 3 components of sales.
-To trust you and your company, in addition to be charming, the leader should be perceived as an expert and very knowledgeable about the finance and investing world (Why not an MBA graduate?).
+You can imagine that your leader needs to be a pretty good actor to knowingly sell lies and still manage to bring people to align with the 3 components of sales.
+To trust you and your company, in addition, to be charming, the leader should be perceived as an expert and very knowledgeable about the finance and investing world (Why not an MBA graduate?).
 If you have the charisma of a mop, nothing is lost.
 Partner with someone or get to know the Jordan Belfort straight line system by heart.
 You could also get involved in multi-level marketing schemes to practice your snake oil salesman talent.

 A Ponzi scheme is a fraudulent investing scam promising high rates of return with little risk to investors.
 The Ponzi scheme generates returns for early investors by acquiring new investors.
 This is similar to a pyramid scheme in that both are based on using new investors’ funds to pay the earlier backers.Wikipedia

 Now that you found the face of your company.
 You need a product.
 Ponzi 101: there is no product.
 The trick is to build a “fake” business opportunity that rewards investors with crazy returns.
 But there is no investment.
-The product is in reality a very fancy wrapping around a simple bank account.
+The product is, in reality, a very fancy wrapping around a simple bank account.
 Here are a few examples from Wikipedia.
 I would try to come up with something new, as all of those were obviously busted.

 Try to make your product as confusing as possible.
 It should be extremely difficult for other people to describe exactly how your system works.
 In any case, it should be clearly labelled as risk-free and highly profitable.

 In order for people to believe that you can actually achieve the promised returns, you need a narrative.
 That is what Venture Capitalists call a secret sauce.
-There are a few ways to create this perceived expertise and talent.
+There are a few ways to create perceived expertise and talent.